jasonboc/bank-marketing/README.md

 <img src="images/roc.png"  >

-As we can see, logistic regression is the most successful model which effectively limit false positives.
+As we can see, random forest is the most successful model which effectively limit false positives.

 # Feature Importance
 <img src="images/fi.png"  >